Water Frequently Asked Questions

 To put it simply, while Three Waters and Affordable Water Reforms took a centralised view of the way water services are managed, Local Water Done Well takes a more localised view – with central government oversight.

 The Government has introduced legislation outlining how water services must operate and be monitored in future.
-We can continue to deliver services in-house as we do now, but we have to make changes to how we deliver these services (including ring-fencing our water operations, finances, and assets from the rest of our services and demonstrating compliance with increased regulations and standards).
+Continuing to deliver services in-house as we do now was an option considered by Council.
+However, the changes required to how we deliver these services (including ring-fencing our water operations, finances, and assets from the rest of our services and demonstrating compliance with increased regulations and standards) made this option not viable for Rangitīkei.

 Local Water Done Well is about addressing water affordability, quality, safety, and access to predominantly urban populations.
 There are some rural properties that could be impacted by the proposals if they have connections to our water services (i.e. if you currently pay for a drinking water, wastewater, and/or stormwater connection on your Rangitīkei District Council rates bill)